-Popular YouTuber and actress Alissa Violet Shows Off Legs In See-Through Tights On Instagram
+Popular YouTuber And Actress Alissa Violet Shows Off Legs In See-Through Tights On Instagram

 The video in question racked up more than 2.1 million views and 3,200-plus comments wherein fans drooled over her sexiness and expressed their admiration for her amazing figure in explicit terms.
 Other fans, per usual, posted countless hearts and kiss emojis on the pic to let the model know that she has millions of admirers from across the globe.

-Apart from having fun at different festivals, Alissa was recently in the news after her boyfriend FaZe Banks — also a famous YouTuber from Massachusetts — surprised her with an $100,000 car.
+Apart from having fun at different festivals, Alissa was recently in the news after her boyfriend FaZe Banks — also a famous YouTuber from Massachusetts — surprised her with a $100,000 car.

 According to an article by Dexerto, Banks told his girlfriend to close her eyes while he escorted her towards the shiny new Range Rover and when she finally opened her eyes, she couldn’t believe it.